 Serving, Storing & Freezing The Scones

 - By the time all your scones have been made, the first batch will be cooled enough to enjoy.
-Half the scone and add fillings such as jam, cream (clotted cream if you like it or can source it), lemon curd, fig curd, butter etc. Although often sandwiched together, a scone with a good rise, will be very hard to eat that tall, so leave halved, and you can have a mixture of your favourite toppings.
+Half the scone and add fillings such as jam, cream (clotted cream if you like it or can source it), blueberry orange curd, lemon curd, fig curd, butter etc. Although often sandwiched together, a scone with a good rise, will be very hard to eat that tall, so leave halved, and you can have a mixture of your favourite toppings.

 - Store left-overs in an air-tight container, (I use a cake tin) and will last 3 – 4 days if kept cool.